 The most well-known type, and what we’ll primarily be discussing, is known as a Service VPN.
 Service VPNs are VPNs available to common consumers, typically offered with a monthly subscription fee.
 These offer great privacy benefits to consumers and, in many cases, allow them to circumvent censorship.

 A lesser-known type is the Corporate VPN.
-Corporate VPNs, as their name imply, are used by businesses to allow their employees secure access to their business networks from remote locations, like home.
+Corporate VPNs, as their name implies, are used by businesses to allow their employees secure access to their business networks from remote locations, like home.
 These offer privacy benefits as well, but typically don’t offer geo-spoofing and may even have censorship of their own, depending on the policies of the business where they’re hosted.
 Their main purpose is simply to provide security for their business data and convenience to their employees.

 Regardless of the type of VPN you’re using, however, the underlying technology is the same.
 A VPN protocol is one of these underlying technologies.